 4. STRATEGIC PRIORITY: Introduce business financing programs to ensure local employers have access to critical financial support to keep businesses running and people employed.

 ACTION PLAN: Financial Support to Local Businesses.
-Led by the Sarnia-Lambton Business Development Corporation in collaboration with FedDev Ontario, a Regional Relief and Recovery Fund (RRRF) was launched which offers financial support for businesses across Lambton County that are unable to access federal and provincial relief funding programs, or are unable to obtain a loan/credit from traditional financial institutions.
-A second round of this funding was announced on Nov 16, 2020.
+Led by the Sarnia-Lambton Business Development Corporation in collaboration with FedDev Ontario, a Regional Relief and Recovery Fund (RRRF) was launched which offers financial support for businesses across Lambton County that are unable to access federal and provincial relief funding programs or are unable to obtain a loan/credit from traditional financial institutions.
+A third round of this funding was announced in early February 2021 and the funding was fully subscribed by February 24th.

 5. STRATEGIC PRIORITY: Provide educational resources for employers to ensure they have the necessary information to tackle COVID-19 related challenges and navigate changing markets, mandates, and by-laws.